12 Research Opportunities in Mechanical Engineering for High School Students

 Application Requirements: Online application form, answers to a few questions about the student's background & coding experience, math courses, and areas of interest.

-MITES Summer is a six-week MIT hosted program for rising high school seniors with an interest in science or engineering.
-The program is focused on catalyzing change in STEM, prioritizing diverse and underrepresented backgrounds.
-During MITES, students take rigorous courses, build lab and research skills, and explore careers in science and engineering, while also benefiting from college admissions counseling.
-To elevate your understanding of mechanical engineering, the program offers work on robotics, thermodynamics, and design thinking projects—just to name a few.
-As one more perk, each student receives a written evaluation from their instructor at the end of the program.
+MITES Summer is a six-week program for rising high school seniors with an interest in science or engineering.
+During MITES, you will take rigorous courses, build lab and research skills, and explore careers in science and engineering while benefiting from college admissions counseling.
+The program offers robotics, thermodynamics, and design thinking projects to deepen your understanding of mechanical engineering.
+Each student receives a written evaluation from their instructor at the end of the program.
 Many students choose to submit this as supplemental material with their college applications.

 Cost: None